Homelab

 Physical Infrastructure

-• Transition from the current 10U MikroTik SR-10U to a full-depth 20U or 40U rack with improved airflow and cable management.
+• Considering a migration from the current 10U MikroTik SR-10U to a 20-40u 1000mm depth rack for improved airflow and cable management.
+Looking at some 800x1000mm 36u rack to fit forseable hardware needs.

 • Standardize rack layout with proper labeling, patch panels, and side/rear cable routing.